ovh/docs/pages/platform/kubernetes-k8s/cluster-autoscaler-example/guide.en-gb.md

         - containerPort: 8080
 ```

 As you can see, we will begin by deploying 3 replicas of the pod.
-Each replica consommes 150m CPU (0.150 CPUs), and we are using B2-7 instances, with 2000m CPU (2 CPU_).
+Each replica consumes 150m CPU (0.150 CPUs), and we are using B2-7 instances, with 2000m CPU (2 CPU_).
 In the tutorial we will increase the number of replicas to 12 then to 24, to see how the autoscaler grows up the node pool to 2 then to 3 nodes.

 Deploy the *Prime Numbers* deployment: